Getting your taxes right as a sole trader is always a challenge.

 From 29 August 2023, HMRC will make a new online form available that will allow people to request the overlap profit information it holds, prior to this a phone call or a paper form was needed to request this data.

 For those affected, basis period reform is a classic example of how a little work now could pay dividends in simplified tax calculations and submissions further down the line.

-Remember that while basis period reform was instigated by the move to Making Tax Digital, it affects all unincorporated businesses regardless of whether they’re affected by either Making Tax Digital for VAT, or Making Tax Digital for Income Tax.
+Remember that while basis period reform was influenced by the move to Making Tax Digital, it affects all unincorporated businesses regardless of whether they’re affected by either Making Tax Digital for VAT, or Making Tax Digital for Income Tax.